 Considering the list above, you must ask who produced the dangerous conditions that led to your injury in order to decide who is liable for injuries in a fall or accident.
-Schedule a consultation with a qualified personal injury attorney at Meagher Law Office and tell us what happened.
+Schedule a consultation with a qualified personal injury attorney at Meagher Injury Lawyers and tell us what happened.
 We can help determine who is liable for your injuries.
 Depending on the circumstances, it could be any one of the following:

 - Private Businesses.
 This could be any type of company, like a restaurant or retail shop.
 For instance, the grocery store is liable if you slip and fall there due to a floor with an unaddressed spillage.

 - Individuals.
 You may be visiting the private residence of a person and trip on an exposed broken tile.
 The owner of the home allowed a dangerous environment.

 - A government entity.
 If you are injured in the street or sidewalk, you may have some recourse.
 Sidewalks and roadways should be maintained by the state or local government.
 Their failure to adhere to their duty can result in liability against the government.

 It is important to note that they may pass the buck to you and assert that you are liable for injuries in a fall.
 You might discover that the person or business you want to hold accountable for your accident turns the tables and claims that you are somewhat or entirely to blame for your injuries when you take legal action.
 Kentucky uses a “comparative fault” criterion to determine how much money should be awarded when an aggrieved party is found to share culpability for an accident.

 A phrase you may hear: Reasonable Care

 This is simply the level of caution and worry for one’s own and other people’s safety that a normally cautious and sane individual would exercise in the same situation.
 It serves as a minimum requirement that must be satisfied, and failure to exercise reasonable care in a given circumstance might put the owner of premises in jeopardy of being guilty of negligence.